Layered Beet Salad with Herring – Shuba

 Shuba is a layered Russian salad.
 It is typically made of cooked & grated beets, potatoes, carrots, and cubed brined herring and onion.
 Sometimes grated eggs are also added.
 The layers are separated by a thin spreading of mayo or a combination of mayo and sour cream.

 When should I serve Shuba or Layered Beet Salad with Herring?

-Anytime is a good time to serve this Beet and Herring Salad but traditionally it is served at New Year’s party or Christmas.
-It is as iconic to those holidays as pumpkin pie is on Thanksgiving here in the United States.
-Each family has their own way of making this Shuba salad and below you will find out what mine is.
+Anytime is a good time to serve this Beet and Herring Salad but traditionally it is served at New Year’s party or Christmas along with Olivier salad and other traditional Russian dishes.
+It is as iconic to those holidays as pumpkin pie is on Thanksgiving is here in the United States.

 Layered Beet salad with Herring - Shuba

 How to Make Layered Beet salad with Herring - Shuba

 - Cook potatoes and carrots together, with skin on by covering it with water in a pot and cooking until soft, about 20 minutes.

 - Cook beets by covering with water in a pot and cooking for about 1.5 hours, or until easily pierced with a toothpick.